 Unfortunately, they might not.

-Most women end up gaining a full shoe size after having their first child.
-Although subsequent pregnancies seem to have a less dramatic impact on foot size, your feet can still gain in size with each pregnancy.
+Many women end up gaining a full shoe size after having their first child.
+Although subsequent pregnancies seem to have a less dramatic impact on the foot size, your feet can still gain in size with each pregnancy.

 How long does it take for feet to shrink after pregnancy?